tabnul/alfen-eve-modbus-ha/readme.md

 requires) and records the value into `input_number.alfen_target_current`.

 **Keep-alive.** The setpoint falls back to safe current if not refreshed within ~60 s.
 `alfen_setpoint_renew` rewrites 1210 every 30 s whenever a car is connected.
+It is a **standalone** automation (not merged into the control loop) so the control queue can never delay it — this is what keeps the charger off its safe-current fallback.

 **Phase switching.** Writing `1` or `3` to register **1215** switches phases, but doing so live makes the car re-negotiate and some fault. `alfen_switch_phases` therefore does **pause → wait 10 s → write 1215 → wait 5 s → resume at min** every time.
 Expect a ~15 s charging gap on every phase change.
+Each switch also stamps `input_datetime.alfen_last_phase_switch` for the cooldown guard.

 **Single control loop.** `alfen_control` handles everything by dispatching on trigger id (`tick`, `mode_change`, `manual_slider`, `solar_start/stop`, `phase_up/down`).
-Solar modulation runs on a 15 s tick and computes the target as `min(surplus_current, max, phase_limit, headroom)` bounded below by the 6 A floor, and only writes on a ≥1 A change (deadband).
-Per-branch hysteresis holds (`for: 1m/2m/3m`) prevent flapping on the start/stop and phase thresholds.
+Solar modulation runs on a **20 s tick** (aligned to a slow P1 meter) and computes the target as `min(surplus_current, max, phase_limit, headroom)` bounded below by the 6 A floor, writing only on a ≥1 A change (deadband).

+**Solar surplus.** `alfen_solar_surplus = charger_power − grid − export_margin`.
+The
+export margin (default 300 W) shifts the operating point so the loop targets a small export rather than grid-zero — it charges only from genuine surplus and never imports at the edge.
+Set the margin to 0 for old grid-zero behaviour, higher for stricter solar-only.
+The sensor carries an `availability` guard so a brief `alfen_power_sum` dropout doesn't corrupt the value.

+**Mode entry re-baselines.** `mode_change` handles Off/disconnect (stop), **Solar (stop — then the loop starts charging only when `solar_start` sees real surplus)**, and Fast (3-phase + max).
+So switching into Solar from Fast never coasts at Fast's high current — it drops to stopped immediately and comes up only on genuine sun.

+**Anti-oscillation.** Symmetric 3-minute holds on solar_start and solar_stop; 3-minute
+holds plus a 10 % margin on the phase up/down thresholds; a configurable **per-phase-switch cooldown** (`alfen_phase_cooldown`, default 10 min) that hard-caps how often 1↔3 switching can happen regardless of surplus; a 1 A modulate deadband; and the 300 W export margin.
+Together these keep it from thrashing on a flickering cloudy day.

 ## Fuse protection